-Takara Bio broke news that the Medical Products Agency (“MPA”), the Swedish national authority responsible for regulation of drug and medical products, granted the company a manufacturing license for derivation and banking of human embryonic stem (hES) cells to be produced under GMP conditions.
-The cells will be produced at Takara Bio’s manufacturing laboratory located in Göteborg, Sweden, within Takara Bio Europe’s facility.
+In July of 2018, Takara Bio announced that the Medical Products Agency (“MPA”), the Swedish national authority responsible for regulation of drug and medical products, had granted the company a manufacturing license for derivation and banking of human embryonic stem (hES) cells to be produced under GMP conditions.
+The cells were to be produced at Takara Bio’s manufacturing laboratory located in Göteborg, Sweden, within Takara Bio Europe’s facility.

-This announcement makes Takara Bio the first company worldwide to offer this service for human ESCs.
+This announcement made Takara Bio the first company worldwide to offer this service for human ESCs.

 Takara Bio’s Role with Human Pluripotent Stem Cells

-The significance of this event is that Takara Bio is now capable of providing a safe, reliable source of hES cells for future cellular therapeutic development by sourcing starting material from FDA-compliant facilities according to FDA guidelines and leveraging its proprietary, feeder-free hES cell establishment method, which is animal- and human-component free.
+The significance of this event is that Takara Bio is capable of providing a predictable and reliable source of hES cells for future cellular therapeutic development by sourcing starting material from FDA-compliant facilities, according to FDA guidelines and leveraging its proprietary, feeder-free hES cell establishment method, which is animal- and human-component free.

 As summarized by Hiroki Tomohisa, CEO of Takara Bio Europe AB: “Takara Bio Europe’s long-standing experience in hES cell derivation is offered as a contract manufacturing service under the MPA license.
 We have a proprietary feeder-free hES cell establishment method which is animal- and human-component free.
 Starting material is retrieved from FDA-compliant sources according to FDA guidelines.”